uor-aces/uor-aces.github.io/_projects/LFRic.md

 prevents single source science code.
 Furthermore, future processor architectures are likely employ much greater levels of Instruction Level Parallelism.
-This may require different loop orders for different architecures which is beyond the scope of directives based programming models.
-The powerful abstraction of a high-level langauge and compiler which allows the developer to <i>write code like the maths</i> (in some sense) is broken.
+This may require different loop orders for different architectures which is beyond the scope of directives based programming models.
+The powerful abstraction of a high-level language and compiler which allows the developer to <i>write code like the maths</i> (in some sense) is broken.

 Domain Specific Languages (DSLs) are one approach to tackling this problem.
-By reducing the domain from, for example, all of mathematics, to targetting a particular problem it is possible to split the mathematics based science code from the performance based parallel code.
+By reducing the domain from, for example, all of mathematics, to targeting a particular problem it is possible to split the mathematics based science code from the performance based parallel code.
 This is known as a <i>separation of concerns</i>.
 Once a code is structured in this way with well defined APIs between each concern it